 5.2.
 No Rig Control - Does it work without rig control?

 Yes.
 It is possible to use WSJT-X without rig control - but this requires some careful attention to detail when changing bands.
-It also means that some of WSJT-X's features, notably the "Split" or "Fake It" techniques used to keep the sound card audio in the 1500-2000 Hz "sweet spot", will not work.
+You will need to change bands manually in both programs every time you change bands on the rig.
+Checking for duplicates and multipliers will not work correctly if the N1MM+ program is not set to the band you are operating on.
+Operating without rig control also means that some of WSJT-X's features, notably the "Split" or "Fake It" techniques used to keep the sound card audio in the 1500-2000 Hz "sweet spot", will not work.

 5.3.
 Compatible with JTAlert - Can I run JTAlert at the same time?